-However, you will not need specific grades to study Group 2 subjects (Anthropology, Archaeology, Business, Earth Sciences, Geography, Philosophy) and Psychology as part of your degree.
-Applicants studying Group 3 subjects are invited to contact us.
-The A* requirements above are aligned with the home Department entry requirement.
+However, you will not need specific grades to study Group 2 subjects (Anthropology, Business, Earth Sciences, Geography, Philosophy) and Psychology as part of your degree.
+Applicants studying Group 3 subjects (Education and Sport) need no specific grades.
+The A* requirements above are typically aligned with the home Department entry requirement.

 4. These requirements are aligned with the home Departments entry requirement.

 5. We also consider mature applicants with other formal qualifications or appropriate experience and abilities.

 For more information about the Natural Sciences degree programme, please contact: